rifazn/dark-toggle/README.md

 	Adwaita ↔ Adwaita-dark
 	Zorin*-Light ↔ Zorin*-Dark

-For themes with more varied names (like `Qogir-win`) a better technique than just hardcoding my script for all known theme names is being considered.
+For themes with more varied names (like `Qogir-win`, `Plata-Noir`, etc.), a config file can be used to add user-defined mapping between light/dark variant of themes.
+A default config file having some theme mappings is provided in the repo, but of course, it is not completely exhaustive.
+Why not add in an exotic `theme_mapping` and send a PR!

 ## Credits